What is geo-blocking?

 How to bypass geo-blocks

 When British people are abroad, whether traveling or living, they want to still watch BBC’s content.
 One of the most popular ways to do this is to use a Virtual Private Network (VPN).
-Using a VPN, like My Private Network, allows users to connect to U.K servers from anywhere in the world.
+Using a VPN allows users to connect to U.K servers from anywhere in the world.
 When a user connects to a British server, they are immediately given a British IP address.
 So the next time they head over to BBC iPlayer, they will be able to watch all of it’s content.
-Want to give it a try?

 Cool Tricks When Using Our VPN